refinedev/refine/documentation/docs/api-reference/antd/components/fields/number.md

 ## Usage

-`<NumberField>` uses Intl.NumberFormat() if available, passing the locales and options props as arguments.
-This allows a perfect display of decimals, currencies, percentages, etc. See [Intl.NumberFormat documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat) for the options prop syntax.
+`<NumberField>` uses `Intl.NumberFormat()` if available, passing the locales and options props as arguments.
+This allows a perfect display of decimals, currencies, percentages, etc. See the [Intl.NumberFormat documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat) for the options prop syntax.

 If Intl is not available, `<NumberField>` outputs numbers as is (and ignores the locales and options props).